Paul-Ryan/mytwocents/readme.md

 # Background and Overview

-Being asked to write an article for “exposure” or for a very low payment is a problem many writers experience.
-We want to offer publications a way to give their writers an additional potential revenue source directly from their readers.
+Being asked to write an article for "exposure" or for a very low payment is a problem many writers experience.
+We want to offer

+1. Publications a way to give their writers an additional potential revenue source directly from their readers.

+2. Independent authors (such as bloggers) with an easy way to solicit contributions from their audience.

-My 2 Cents is an embeddable widget that will allow readers to offer authors small amounts of money, or "tips", with a very simple click (or a couple of clicks).
-My 2 Cents widget will be JavaScript code generated on a per-article bases and need to be embedded on each article page (or wherever--the functionality will be the same).
-Toggling a tip on our widget will represent a pledge to
+My 2 Cents is an embeddable widget that will allow readers to offer authors small amounts of money, or "tips", in an easy, low friction way.
+The My 2 Cents widget will be JavaScript code generated on a per-article bases.
+Authors or publications will embed that generated widget on their article pages.
+Logged in users will then be able to provide a small contribution to register their appreciation for the article by clicking on the widget.

 # Functionality & MVP